treehouses/treehouses.github.io/pages/vi/githubandmarkdown.md

 Forking is essentially creating a copy of a repository on your own GitHub account, to avoid editing and, possibly, messing up with the main repository.

-Now, go to [Treehouses github.io repository](https://github.com/treehouses/treehouses.github.io) and click on the "Fork" button to fork the repository to your own GitHub account.
+Now, go to [treehouses github.io repository](https://github.com/treehouses/treehouses.github.io) and click on the "Fork" button to fork the repository to your own GitHub account.

-**NOTE**: It is very important to **distinguish between your personal GitHub account and Treehouses's account**.
+**NOTE**: It is very important to **distinguish between your personal GitHub account and treehouses's account**.
 As we want to keep a 'clean' version of our code, you should first fork the repository.
 You should commit any changes you make to a branch on this version of the repository.
-These changes should be sent back to Treehouses repository through pull requests.
-Treehouses code will be updated when the pull requests are approved.
+These changes should be sent back to treehouses repository through pull requests. treehouses code will be updated when the pull requests are approved.

 ### Go to Settings and rename your repository